trimstray/nginx-admins-handbook/README.md

 One of the frequent uses of the NGINX is setting it up as a proxy server.

-#### :beginner: Use proxy directives only with specific backend layer protocols
+#### :beginner: Use only pass directive compatible with backend layer protocol

 ###### Rationale